Bachelor of Artificial Intelligence

 Career opportunities

-AI offers an exciting future for students as more industries invest in improving what they do through learned behaviour and operating efficiencies.
-However, this is the tip of the iceberg and many more challenging real-world problems remain to be solved.
+AI offers an exciting future for students, with industries increasingly investing in learned behaviour and operational efficiency.
+However, this is the tip of the iceberg, and many more challenging real-world problems remain to be solved.

-Graduates will be equipped with the specialist knowledge to work on the design, development and operation of software solutions involving AI, across a broad range of industry sectors.
-You may find employment in roles such as a data engineer/scientist, data analyst, AI technology engineer, AI ethicist or an AI architect, to name a few.
+According to the World Economic Forum’s ‘Future of Jobs Report 2025’, AI and machine learning specialists are among the top five fastest-growing jobs worldwide.
+As a graduate, you’ll be ready to thrive in this booming field, equipped with the specialist knowledge to design, develop and operate AI-driven software solutions across a wide range of industries.
+You may find employment as a data engineer, data scientist, data analyst, AI engineer, AI ethicist or AI architect, to name a few.

 Participation requirements